 It is important to get a good quality backpack to carry all your kit and it’s worth spending a little more money on a bag to avoid having to replace it too soon.
 The size of the bag will depend on how much kit you want to carry.
 Side pockets are handy for quick easy access to items that you will want to use regularly.

-A water bottle is an essential item to take with you.
+Last but by no means least in out list of top 10 bushcraft items is a water bottle is an essential item to take with you.
 Make sure it is strong and water tight.
 Avoid trying to carry all your water from the start of the trip as your bag will be too heavy, just make sure you refill often.